Adina Beg Khan: Rise to power

-Beg began his career as domestic servant in the homes of Mughal officials.
-Proximity to Mughal officers inspired him to join as a soldier in the Mughal army, however becoming disillusioned with his poor prospects he took up the more lucrative position of patwari in the village of Kang near Sultanpur.
+Beg began his career as a domestic servant in the homes of Mughal officials.
+Proximity to Mughal officers inspired him to join as a soldier in the Mughal army.
+As a soldier, he was sent to various cities including Illahabad, Kanhapur and Bajwara, however becoming disillusioned with his poor prospects he took up the more lucrative position of patwari in the village of Kang near Sultanpur.
 He soon came under the patronage of Lala Sri Nivas Dhir, a wealthy Hindu merchant from Sultanpur, and obtained the revenue contracts for all the villages in the territory of Kang.
 In 1739, aiming to replace the newly deceased district officer of Sultanpur, Adina travelled to Lahore and secured an interview with the Viceroy of the Punjab, Zakariya Khan Bahadur.
 Impressing in his interview, the viceroy demanded security for his good behaviour, and on being guaranteed by Lala Sri Nivas, Adina was appointed faujdar of Sultanpur.
 On his appointment he returned the favour by making his patron his assistant, and his patron's brother Bhwani Das, who knew Persian, his superintendent.

 That same year, Nader Shah invaded the Mughal Empire.
 Sultanpur, located on the road from Lahore to Delhi was ravaged by Persian troops.
-Adina Beg's success in restoring order, providing relief and securing the relief of prisoners enhanced his reputation.
+Adina Beg's success in restoring order, providing relief and securing the release of prisoners enhanced his reputation.
 Zakariya Khan, learning of his performance, appointed him Subahdar of the Doaba with instructions to restrain the lawlessness and halt the rising threat of the Sikh Misls.
 Soon after his appointment Adina Beg dispatched troops against the Sikhs and carried out a massive slaughter against them.
 Notably after restoring peace and order in the area, he ignored orders to take decisive steps to crush the Sikhs and instead pursued means of making peace with them.
 Recognising the decline of his Mughal employers he sought to make alliances with local groups, and granted jagirs to a number of Sikhs whilst also employing many in his armed forces, notably Jassa Singh Ramgarhia.

 Imprisonment

 Nader Shah's invasion resulted in widespread looting, and led to Zakariya Khan being unable to pay his soldiers.
 After widespread protests by the soldiers, Zakariya Khan ordered his Diwan Lakhpat Rai to make the payments.
-The Diwan was imprisoned when he refused to do so and his brother Jaspat Rai was then ordered to demand arrears from all the nazims and faujdars in order to raise money Adina Beg subsequently found himself imprisoned for being in arrears and was stripped of his position as governor of the Doaba.
+The Diwan was imprisoned when he refused to do so and his brother Jaspat Rai was then ordered to demand arrears from all the nazims and faujdars in order to raise money.
+Adina Beg subsequently found himself imprisoned for being in arrears and was stripped of his position as governor of the Doaba.